What is a Personal Loan?

 Presentation of Interest and Finance Charges

 LoanStart.com is not a lender and does not set fees or interest rates on borrowed loans.
-Once a customer is approved by a lender or lending partner, the borrower will be given the interest rate and fees before signing the loan agreement.
+If a customer eventually receives an application from a lender, submits it to them, and is approved, the customer will be given the interest rate and fees before signing the loan agreement.
 As mentioned earlier, the lenders and lending partners that LoanStart.com works with offer a loan term varying from 61 days to 84 months, and the APR ranges from 4.84% to 35.99%.
 At no point is a borrower required or obligated to sign a loan contract or accept the terms offered by a lender or lending partner.
 In case the borrower sees that the conditions of the loan don't meet their requirement, they have the right to reject the lender's offer.

 To better understand the financial implications of the interest and finance charges associated with a personal loan with a maximum APR of 35.99%, please consider the following representative example: If a client were to borrow a $10,000 loan with a 24-month loan term, they would have a monthly payment of up to $590.42.
 Their total repayment amount would be up to $14,170.08.